Thomas Williams (pioneer): Personal life

 Williams lived on Woodbridge Street in the 9th Ward in Detroit and owned a lot of land in the area.
 During the Revolutionary War, William's property in Albany was confiscated.
 He or his family later had the property returned to them.

 He died of the measles on November 30, 1785.
 On December 12 of the same year, Cecile leased a house from Joseph Campeau that was north of the Detroit River and adjacent to Joseph Campeau's property.
 At the time of his death, much of his property was lost; there was just some property in Albany and a 600-acre farm on the Huron River of Lake St. Clair.
 Although these were significant holdings for the time, there was a large loss of his property, perhaps due to his wife's lavish lifestyle or the carelessness of Casety, his partner.
 Cecile and her children lived on the St. Clair property after Williams' death.

 In July 1790, Cecile married Jaques Leson (also spelled Loson and Lauson) and they lived in what is now St. Clair County, Michigan.
-They had a daughter, Angelique.
-Cecile died on June 24, 1805 and was buried in the St. Anne's church cemetery.
+Cecile died on June 24, 1805, and was buried in the St. Anne's church cemetery.